opentargets/evidence_datasource_parsers/README.md

 pip3 install --upgrade pip setuptools pip3 install -r requirements-frozen.txt
 export PYTHONPATH="$PYTHONPATH:$(pwd)"

+# Workaround for a potential OnToma race condition: pre-initialise cache directory.
+# This prevents an issue where several OnToma instances are trying to do this at once and fail.
+echo 'asthma' | ontoma --cache-dir cache_dir
 ```

 At this point, we are ready to run the Snakemake pipeline.
 The following options are available: